pfsalminen/Kirchmann_CSCI2270_FinalProject/README.md

 https://github.com/kirchmann/Kirchmann_CSCI2270_FinalProject.git

 This project contains the statisticsLibrary as well as example code, named "howToRun_examples.cpp".
 Make sure to download mathgl (see dependencies) before trying to run the code.
+In the folder sources use the file "howToRun_examples.cpp" to see example code.